Greece

 There are also no dots after the E and the A.

-Current diplomatic series since 1990, rear plate in light green on dark green.
+Former diplomatic series issued between 1990 and mid 2012, rear plate in light green on dark green.

 The registration consists of ΔΣ, two numerals, a hyphen, two numerals and CD.